 “The changing demands of this nation's complex healthcare environment require the highest level of scientific knowledge and practice expertise to assure quality patient outcomes,” states the American Association of Colleges of Nursing.

-You may grow your income too: According to PayScale, the average salary for a board-certified nursing executive is $131,000, which can vary by geography and organization.
-When combined with years of practical nursing experience, the leadership skills, and evidence-based decision-making tools covered in a DNP help to create some of the most desirable nurse executive candidates.
-(Even those who already work at the executive level might consider a DNP to better position yourself.)
+You may grow your income too.
+According to PayScale, the average salary for a board-certified nursing executive is $131,000, which can vary by geography and organization.
+When combined with years of practical nursing experience, the leadership skills, and evidence-based decision-making tools covered in a DNP program help to create some of the most desirable nurse executive candidates.
+Even those who already work at the executive level might consider a DNP degree to be a valuable investment.

 2. You’ll learn how to advocate for nursing at an executive level.